acidhelm/challonge_mgr/README.md

 can tell your players to watch the channel to help them know when their turn is coming up.

-# Features for spectators and streamers
+# Features for spectators and commentators

 Challonge Mgr also provides a read-only view of the match list.
 Spectators can go to `/view/<tournament_id>` to see the list.
 For example,